 This client's traction alopecia was caused by badly fitted human hair extensions.

-Human hair extensions are typically applied with glue and removed with acetone (i.e. nail polish remover) and a pliers-like tool, so the potential for damage is great.
+Human hair extensions are typically applied with glue, tape or rings and removed with acetone (i.e. nail polish remover) and / or a pliers-like tool, so the potential for damage is great.

 In addition, the weight of human hair extensions can "pull" at the scalp, causing the damage you see here.